Cultural impact of Taylor Swift: Scholarly interest

 Swift is a subject of academic research.
 Her artistry, fame, entrepreneurship and societal impact are broadly the topics of scholarly media studies.
 "Love Story" (2008) is amongst the songs studied by evolutionary psychologists to understand the relationship between popular music and human mating strategies.
 In The New York Times article "Taylor Swift is Singing Us Back to Nature", conservation scientist Jeff Opperman opined that Swift's songs are "filled with the language and images of the natural world", revitalizing themes of nature in popular culture after a reported decline in nature-themed words.
 New Scientist credited Swift with revitalizing interest in botany, with authors in Annals of Botany nominating Swift's music videos as academic tools in addressing plant blindness in the 21st-century.

 In explaining why Swift has become a subject of scholarly study, literature professor Elizabeth Scala opined that Swift's creativity is "contagious" and of particular interest to academics as she is a perceived "bridge" between contemporary and historical fiction.
 Literary scholar Burt stated, "humanities ought to study culture, including the culture of the present day, and Taylor Swift is all over that culture" and claimed that future historians and anthropologists will study Swift's art, fame and reception to understand the contemporaneous society and deduce cross-cultural patterns.
 Fellow academic Green opined, studying Swift combines critique with feminist biography, and that her discography is "very bit as profound, significant and foundational" as the works of novelists Ann Radcliffe, Mary Shelley and Bram Stoker, posing the public with "deep questions about selfhood and culture".
 In 2025, Canadian historian Elizabeth Vlossack dubbed Swift a "modern-day historical figure" who engages with the historical figures and events of the past within her music.
 Some authors consider Swift a philosopher.
 Linguists and acousticians have studied the evolution of Swift's voice, speech, dialect and accent.

+Honorifics

+Swift has been honored by various academic and scientific organizations.
+In May 2010, British-American mission specialist Piers Sellers brought Swift's self-titled album aboard NASA mission STS-132, the 32nd flight of Space Shuttle Atlantis.
+Later on in December 2018, as a part of NASA's ElaNa 19 initiative, Swift's 1989 was launched into space on the CubeSat Project DaVinci as a time capsule on Earth's orbit from Mahia, New Zealand.
+The album was uploaded to the satellite, while its CD—autographed by Swift—was engraved to its side.
+She was conferred an honorary Doctor of Fine Arts degree from New York University in 2022 for being "one of the most prolific and celebrated artists of her generation".

+The Washington State Department of Natural Resources declared Swift a honorary geologist for "championing awareness of Earth's geologic eras".
+Botanists named a novel plant phenotype-monitoring remote sensor as "TSWIFT"(Tower Spectrometer on Wheels for Investigating Frequent Timeseries).
+Zoologists have named the following previously unknown animal species after her as per the International Code of Zoological Nomenclature: